 - ¼ cup sunflower seed butter, room temperature.
 I use Sunbutter

-- 2 tsp date soaking water plus more if needed
+- 2 teaspoon date soaking water plus more if needed

-- 3 tsp raw cacao powder or cocoa powder
+- 3 teaspoon raw cacao powder or cocoa powder

-- 2 tablespoon unsweetened finely shredded coconut plus extra for rolling
+- 2 tablespoon unsweetened shredded coconut plus extra for rolling

 - freeze dried raspberries, crushed

-Place pitted dates in a bowl and cover with hot water.
-Soak until soft, about 15-20 minutes.
-Remove dates, reserving the soaking liquid.
+Place pitted dates in a bowl and cover with 1 cup hot water.
+Soak for ten minutes or until softened especially if dates are hard.
+Less soaking time will be needed if dates are fresh.
+Remove dates, reserving soaking liquid.